 One of the most exciting wine regions in France, Champagne lies just to the east of Paris.
 As with all […]Keep Reading

-Today, the vast majority Champagne is bottled by large negociants who purchase grapes or wines from many smaller growers.
-These negociants may or may not have a say in how the grapes are grown, or how the wines are made, and their ideal end-product is one that tastes the same year after year without accommodations made for terroir or vintage character.
+Today, the vast majority of Champagne is bottled by large negociants who purchase grapes or wines from many smaller growers.
+These negociants may or may not have a say in how the grapes are grown or how the wines are made, and their ideal end-product is one that tastes the same year after year without accommodations made for terroir or vintage character.
 Grower champagne is typically from a narrower definition of terroir and often varies from year to year, showing the “flavor” of a unique place in Champagne.
 Roughly 2% of the Champagne exported to the United States comes from growers who grow their own fruit and make their own wines.

-A model for the future of small, artisinal Champagne houses, Dosnon is the brainchild of Davy Dosnon who grew up in this beautiful region of rolling hills, wheat fields, and champagne vines.
-Davy studied viticulture and worked in top Burgundy wine houses before moving back to the village of Lingey in the Côte de Bar region of Champagne for the peace and quiet and to begin to reassemble his family’s vineyards.
+A model for the future of small, artisanal Champagne houses, Dosnon is the brainchild of Davy Dosnon who grew up in this beautiful region of rolling hills, wheat fields, and champagne vines.
+Davy studied viticulture and worked in top Burgundy wine houses before moving back to the village of Lingey in the Côte des Bar region of Champagne for the peace and quiet and to begin to reassemble his family’s vineyards.

 The wines of Dosnon are masterfully mineral, vinous bottlings of Chardonnay and Pinot Noir.
 Fermenting entirely in former Puligny-Montrachet barrels, the champagnes might as well be Chablis with bubbles for all their mineral-packed goodness.
-Dosages are very low (if at all) and the wines benefit from the restraint.
+Dosages are very low (if at all), and the wines benefit from the restraint.
 None of these wines are fined or filtered.Close